kailaix/ADCME.jl/docs/src/vaeuq.md

-# Uncertainty Quantification using Normalizing Flows
+# Uncertainty Quantification for Bayesian Inverse Problems using Variational Autoencoder

 The forward problem represents a mapping from model parameters to observations.
 The mapping might result from a discretized system of partial differentiatial equations.
 The model is written as